rcw3bb/query-ai/README.md

 ```

 ### Asking a question from a provided context
-Answers questions using the context provided in the request and not coming from the database.
+Answer questions using the context provided in the request, without relying on the database.

 #### Endpoint